Mofsed-e-filarz: Quran, Shariah

 The crime is similar to and sometimes lumped together with "moharebeh" (civil unrest/waging war on God and people), and people have been charged with both crimes.

 Iran

-The charge, as enforced by Iran, has been called by those in the American media "a catchall indictment of political dissent" and carries the death sentence.
+The NYTimes describes the charge, as enforced by Iran, "a catchall indictment of political dissent."
+It carries the death sentence.

 According to at least one source, Mofsed-e-filarz was first introduced as a crime in Iran by Ayatollah Khomeini.
 It was used by Islamic Republican judicial authorities in the early days of the Iranian Revolution, resulting in many imprisonments and executions.
 Possibly more than 8,000 people suffered that fate, ranging from former members of the Shah's government, leaders of opposition or terrorist groups, or simply opponents of the regime.
 It was used against leaders of the Baháʼí Faith on a number of occasions, and in February 2011 a large majority of members of the Iranian parliament called for the prosecution and execution of Iranian opposition leaders Mehdi Karroubi and Mir-Hossein Mousavi on the charge of mofsed-e-filarz.